Jobs and Salary Info for a BS in Human Services Management

 According to the U.S. Bureau of Labor Statistics (BLS), most employers prefer that these workers hold a Bachelor of Social Work (BSW) degree as a minimum required for hire.
 However, some employers, especially those smaller agencies, are less strict about this and will accept degrees in other areas, like human services management (www.bls.gov).
 These professionals can choose to specialize in areas like children, family and school; public health; poverty and substance abuse.
 Specific job duties vary based upon which specific area the social worker chooses, but the nature of these duties is much the same.
 According to O*Net (online.onetcenter.org), some typical tasks for a social worker include interviewing troubled individuals and families, writing reports of client visits and referring clients to social services or medical offices as need dictates.

 Salary figures reported by the BLS indicate that pay in this field varies by type of work.
-As of May 2012, the average salary for social workers was $47,370.
-Healthcare social workers made $51,460, while mental health and substance abuse social workers made ana average of $43,340 per year.
+As of May 2012, the average salary for child, family and school social workers was $45,300.
+Healthcare social workers made $51,460, while mental health and substance abuse social workers made an average of $43,340 per year.

 Social and Human Service Assistant